mnbucher/geneviz/README.md

 pip install virtualenv
 ```

-Now, one needs to navigate into the subfolder ```geneviz-management-api```, where the source code for the Management API is located.
+Now, one needs to navigate into the subfolder ```geneviz-management-api```, where the source code for the Data Layer is located.
+We have put all the necessary source code for the Data Layer inside the Management API.
 There, a new virtual environment needs to be set up with the following command:

 ```
 python3 -m venv venv